 Super Awesome Tip: Have your retaining wall bricks delivered if at all possible.
 It will save you SO MUCH TIME AND WORK!
 It was only $60 to have a pallet of bricks delivered right to our yard.
 So easy.

-Mark off the area you plan to put your retaining wall.
+Mark off the area where you plan to put your retaining wall.
 If you’ll have a curve, as we did, you can lie a garden hose along the ground to mark it (for better curves).
 Or do what we did and create a circle using a stake and a piece of string (just tie the string to the stake, put the stake where you want the center of your circle to be, and move the string around the stake to mark a perfect circle).
 Our flowerbed already had some old bricks along the edge, so we simply had to remove the bricks.

 Using a shovel, dig a trench under the area where your bricks will go about 4-6 inches deep.